Avaiga/taipy-doc/docs/manuals/new-user-manual/task-orchestration/scenario-creation.md

     === "Scenario creation without parameters"

         In this example, only the mandatory parameter config is provided.
-The creation_date is set to the current datetime and the name is `None`.
+The creation_date is set by default to the current datetime and the name is `None`.

         ```python
         {%